jeroenmoons/grumphp/doc/installation/exotic.md

 ```

 You can also change the configuration after installation.
-The only downfall is that you will have to initialize the git hook manually:
+The only downside is that you will have to initialize the git hook manually:

 ```sh
 php ./vendor/bin/grumphp git:init --config=path/to/grumphp.yml